bobcui/HighSpeedCapture/fixed_issues_overview.md

 The changes have been tested and verified to work correctly using:

 1. The CLI simulator which confirms proper camera operation sequence
 2. Test cases for camera switching functionality
 3. Verified proper playback after recording
+4. Tested UI status indicators for RECORDING and REPLAYING
+5. Verified settings persistence for duration and playback speed
+6. Confirmed voice command functioning with "ready" command

-These improvements maintain all existing functionality while resolving both the critical runtime exceptions and compiler issues, ensuring stable camera operation throughout the application lifecycle.
+These improvements maintain all existing functionality while resolving runtime exceptions, compiler issues, and UI/usability challenges, ensuring stable operation throughout the application lifecycle and a significantly improved user experience.